-Moon Township, Pa. – A pair of student-athletes from the Robert Morris University softball team claimed weekly honors from the Northeast Conference (NEC) for the second consecutive week as announced by the league Monday afternoon.
+Moon Township, Pa. – Senior Nicole Sleith of the Robert Morris University softball team was named Northeast Conference (NEC) Pitcher of the Week for the fourth time in five weeks as announced by the league Monday afternoon.

-Sleith claimed her 12th Pitcher of the Week award with this announcement and the 17th weekly honor of her career, extending the RMU program record in both categories.
+Sleith claimed her 14th Pitcher of the Week award with this announcement and the 19th weekly honor of her career, extending the RMU program record in both categories.

 (photo courtesy of Robert Morris University)